mattstratton/conducky/reference/new-pages.md

   - Multiple file upload support
   - Auto-save draft functionality
   - Event-specific field customization
+  - Note that we have a component that can be used here (might need updating) which is `components/ReportForm.tsx`

 ### Event Team Management
 - [ ] **Issue #169**: Implement Event Team Management Page (`/events/[eventSlug]/team/index`)